shaileshnparkhi/FlutterFirebase/README.md

-# easywash
+# FirebaseChat

-App for Laundry

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is Flutter Firebase chat application.

 A few resources to get you started if this is your first Flutter project: